Che Cockatoo-Collins: Essendon career

-Port Adelaide Career
+Port Adelaide career

-Cockatoo-Collins proved in his first season at the club (1999) that he was a handy pickup.
+Cockatoo-Collins proved in his first season at the club (1999) that he was a useful pickup.
 He played 12 games, kicking 23 goals.
-The next season however was to be a sad one for him, only playing 2 games due to persistent injury troubles.
+The next season, however, was to be a disappointing one for him, only playing two games because of persistent injury troubles.
 In 2001, he played 22 out of 24 games, kicking 41 goals and averaging 15 disposals in his best season yet.
-In the next two seasons, he was to kick 40 goals in total, but only being able to play 16 games in what was to be his last season.
+In the next two seasons, he was to kick 40 goals in total, but he was only able to play 16 games in what was to be his last season.
 At the end of the 2003 season, he was delisted.

 Retirement

-Cockatoo-Collins kept on playing for the Port Adelaide Magpies, becoming a handy player in their team.
+Cockatoo-Collins kept on playing for the Port Adelaide Magpies, becoming a solid contributor to the team.
 He announced his retirement from the SANFL in February 2006.
 Cockatoo-Collins then played for United in the Adelaide Plains Football League in 2007 and 2008, missing the 2007 grand final.

-Cockatoo-Collins had a small role in the 2005 Australian movie 'Look both Ways' starring William McInnes and Justine Clarke.
+Cockatoo-Collins had a small role in the 2005 Australian movie Look Both Ways, starring William McInnes and Justine Clarke.
 He is the man who walks into the editors office at the start and is told to go away.
 He is seen photocopying in a later scene as well.

 Personal life

 Cockatoo-Collins's younger twin brothers David and Donald also played for Port Adelaide Football Club and in the AFL for Melbourne.
-The "Cockatoo" part of his surname derives from his maternal great-great grandfather in Cape York being known as "Old Man Cockatoo".
-His nephew, Nakia Cockatoo, is a professional footballer with the Brisbane Lions.
+The "Cockatoo" part of his surname derives from his maternal great-great-grandfather in Cape York being known as "Old Man Cockatoo".
+His nephew Nakia Cockatoo is a former professional footballer who played for the Brisbane Lions.